On splitting and splittable families: Introduction

 A collection $\mathcal A$ of subsets of $[k]$ is said to be a \emph{splitting family} on $k$ if for any $B\subset[k]$ there exists an $A\in\mathcal A$ such that $A$ splits $B$.
-Splitting families are also called splitting systems, and along with separating systems such families have been used to aid in combinatorial search algorithms.
+Splitting families are also called splitting systems, and along with separating systems such families have been used to aid in combinatorial search algorithms \cite{stinson-baby}, see also \cite{stinson-mt,li-hao}.
+In sections 2--3 below, we will study several questions surrounding splitting families and variations of splitting.

-A collection $\mathcal B$ of subsets of $[k]$ is said to be a \emph{splittable family} on $[k]$ if there exists $A\subset[k]$ such that for each $B\in\mathcal B$ we have $A$ splits $B$.
-In discrepancy theory, splittable families correspond to the families with discrepancy $\leq1$ and represent distributions which are the most amenable to a variety of algorithms such as parallelization and halftoning.
+A collection $\mathcal B$ of subsets of $[k]$ is said to be a \emph{splittable family} if there exists $A\subset[k]$ such that for each $B\in\mathcal B$ we have $A$ splits $B$ (we sometimes abbreviate this: $A$ splits $\mathcal B$).
+Splittable families correspond to the families with combinatorial discrepancy $\leq1$, the optimal value.
+We refer to \cite{chazelle} as a starting point for discrepancy theory and its numerous applications.
+In sections 4--5, we will study several questions surronding splittable families and variations of splittability.

-Below we will study several questions surrounding splitting families and splittable families.
-Our first investigation focuses on the question of the least size of a splitting family on $k$.
+Beginning with splitting families, our first investigation focuses on the question of the least size of a splitting family on $k$.
 Splitting families were used in \cite{stinson-baby} as an aid in an algorithm for solving the low Hamming weight discrete logarithm problem.
-In that article, the authors used a construction, attributed varyingly to Coppersmith and Galvin, of a splitting family on $k$ of size $\lceil{k/2}\rceil$.
-Specifically they show that the family consisting of $A_i=\{i,i+1\ldots,i+\ceiling{k/2}\}$ for $i=1,\ldots,\ceiling{k/2}$ is a splitting family on $k$.
+In that article, the author presents a construction, attributed varyingly to Coppersmith and Galvin, of a splitting family on $k$ with $\lceil{k/2}\rceil$ sets.
+Specifically he shows that the family consisting of $A_i=\{i,i+1\ldots,i+\ceiling{k/2}-1\}$ for $i=1,\ldots,\ceiling{k/2}$ is a splitting family on $k$.
+(We will refer to this as a \emph{standard} splitting family.)

-In Section~2 we record the result that the above construction is optimal in the sense that any splitting family on $k$ has size at least $\ceiling{k/2}$.
-This result follows from the results of \cite{alon} and was pointed out to us by a colleague.
-Still it is natural to ask whether the ``standard'' splitting family described in the previous paragraph is the unique optimal construction.
+The article \cite{stinson-baby} left it unclear whether there exists a splitting family of smaller size than the standard splitting family.
+It is clear that a smaller splitting family would improve their algorithms, but it is not straightforward to observe whether such an object exists.
+In Section~2 we affirm that the standard splitting family is optimal in the sense that any splitting family on $k$ has size at least $\ceiling{k/2}$.
+This result follows from the results of \cite{alon} and was pointed out to us by a colleague \cite{yost-wolff}.

+It is also natural to ask whether the standard splitting family is the \emph{unique} splitting family of optimal size.
 We provide computational results essentially confirming this conjecture for $k\leq 16$ (with just one notable exception).
 We further show that under additional assumptions, the conjecture holds for all $k$.